-Cats might be nature’s most energetic hunters, nonetheless that will not stop them from sleeping on the couch all day long.
+Cats might be nature’s most energetic hunters, nonetheless, that will not stop them from sleeping on the couch all day long.
 Cats are able to catnap for as much as 20 hours every day, particularly when they are kittens.
 Adults cats doze all of the time too, especially when you are not around, and they can sleep for up to 16 hours every day.
 Even though your cat can sleep for hours, this does not suggest that their sleeping is out of the ordinary – cats just love to nap.

 Often though cats are very active as they are sleeping too.
 It is believed that cats can dream although we cannot ask them about them.
 They can also snooze and yet still be ready and alert to the things going on around them.
-Cats are also able fall into a tremendously deep sleep in the most painful looking positions.
+Cats are also able to fall into a tremendously deep sleep in the most painful-looking positions.
 Also, some cats will even snore as they sleep.

 What is Cat Snoring?

-Just like us, it has been recognized that cats have a sleep cycle and snoring will transpire in the deepest stage of the sleep cycle, when their body is totally relaxed.
-When totally relaxed, a cat’s airways narrow triggering the neighbouring soft tissues to begin to vibrate.
+Just like us, it has been recognized that cats have a sleep cycle and snoring will transpire in the deepest stage of the sleep cycle when their body is totally relaxed.
+When totally relaxed, a cat’s airways narrow triggering the neighboring soft tissues to begin to vibrate.
 These vibrations happen in the passageways sandwiched between the nose and throat, producing audible breathing or snoring.
-Snoring is perfectly normal in many cats and very common in specific breeds of cat.
+Snoring is perfectly normal in many cats and very common in specific breeds of cats.
 When a cat has a short-nose or a flat face like a Persian cat, then it is more usual that these cats will snore.

-If a cat’s airways become blocked in anyway this will also result in the vibrations that cause snoring.
-Light snoring is also of course normal for cats that are not flat faced too.
+If a cat’s airways become blocked in any way this will also result in the vibrations that cause snoring.
+Light snoring is also of course normal for cats that are not flat-faced too.
 But, if the noises are increasing or they go together with disturbed breathing, then there might be larger problems at hand and your cat might have an undiagnosed health complaint.

 Explanations For Why Your Cat is Snoring